zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 ## Pip, Pip, Pip, Windows, and Pip

-In short, because everyone has been taught to do it that way, because it's supposedly easier to explain - given how Pip works.

-Windows plays a significant role here.
+Another important reason we ended up with this default workflow is...
+Windows.

 See, the normal way of organizing installed applications on Windows isn't very friendly for command-line use.
-Typically, each program gets a sub-folder within `C:\Program Files` (or whatever other drive letter you chose) - so if you want to use them from the command line, you'd have to add each of those entries to the `PATH` environment variable.
+Typically, each program gets a sub-folder within `C:\Program Files` - so if you want to use them from the command line, you'd have to add each of those entries to the `PATH` environment variable.
 That would pollute a [length-limited](https://stackoverflow.com/questions/34491244) environment variable, and also cause confusion between `.exe`s with matching names (not just Python, but the `pip.exe` wrappers).

 This leads to all sorts of ways to set up a system where either `python` doesn't run Python, `pip` doesn't run Pip, or - most importantly - [`pip` installs for a different version of Python than `python` runs](https://stackoverflow.com/questions/14295680).
 (And the advice you can find about the problem most easily - such as the previous link - tends to be very confused.)

 As a result, the common practice on Windows is to have the installer *not* add entries to `PATH`, and to use a single common [launcher program](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) - installed directly into the Windows folder, so it's always on `PATH` - to choose a Python version.
 However, with this approach, `pip.exe` won't be on the user's `PATH` - not any of the copies.
 Instead, `py -m pip` is the recommended way to run Pip on Windows.
 (This also solves the problem that Windows won't allow `pip.exe` to replace itself on disk while running.)
-This way, the launcher finds an appropriate Python environment (and in 3.5, it was [improved](https://peps.python.org/pep-0486/) to support virtual environments as well!), and then that Python runs the `pip` module from its `site-packages`.
+This way, the launcher finds an appropriate Python environment (and in 3.5, it was [improved](https://peps.python.org/pep-0486/) to support virtual environments as well!), and then that Python executable runs the `pip` module from its `site-packages`.

 And now there's a simple approach that can be taught to everyone - well, notwithstanding that Windows users have to write `py` while Linux users are expected to write `python`.
 (More recently, one of the core Python developers [got the idea](https://github.com/brettcannon/python-launcher) that Linux systems would also benefit from a Python launcher.
 But the idea doesn't seem to have gotten much traction - there's no PEP for it or anything.)

 As part of my research for this piece, I booted into the copy of Windows 10 I had lying around on another SSD, for the first time in probably years.
 I didn't dare connect to the Internet, but I could still test how `venv` under Python 3.8 coped with installing an older Pip version (20.1.1, I think).